Make the cutest mini pouches using this small pouch sewing pattern.

-1) Print the free PDF template to a piece of cardboard or paper.
-Then use it to cut these pieces of fabric:
+Once you've printed your mini fabric pouch template on a piece of cardboard or paper, use it to cut these pieces of fabric:

 • 1 piece marked as '2-LINING' from lining fabric (here: yellow)

-3) Mark FOLDING LINES: The main (longer) piece – starting at the stitched bottom, mark three lines, each at a 2-inch (5cm) distance from the previous one.
+Mark the folding lines on the main (longer) piece: starting at the stitched bottom, mark three lines, each at a 2-inch (5cm) distance from the previous one.
 See the images above.

-5) With the main folded piece still laying flat, right-side-up, place the lining piece onto it, so that the right sides will be together (RST).
-Pin or use Wonder clips to prevent shifting.
+With the main folded piece still laying flat, right-side-up, place the lining piece onto it, so that the right sides will be together (RST).
+Pin or use sewing clips to prevent shifting.